Oberheim/Oberheim.github.io/_posts/2015-08-05-are-you-still-commenting-your-code.markdown

     //Store location as best effort
     bestEffortAtLocation = newLocation;

-- But most of all, comments are easily removed by refactoring the code for readability and separating, the rpecious method could look like the following:
+- But most of all, comments are easily removed by refactoring the code for readability by for instance:

+    //Check if the horisontal accuracy indicates an invalid measurement if(newLocation.horizontalAccuracy < 0)
+    {
+        return;
+    }

+    Becomes

+    if(IsInvalidMeasurement(newLocation))
+    {
+        return;
+    }

+The previous method could look like the following:

 {% highlight c# %}